 How do Environmental Justice and Social Justice relate to Disadvantaged Communities?

 Environmental and social justice seeks to come to terms with, and remedy, a history of unfair treatment of communities, predominantly communities of people of color and/or low-income residents.
 These communities have been subjected to disproportionate impacts from one or more environmental hazards, socio-economic burdens, or both.
 Residents have been excluded in policy setting or decision-making processes and have lacked protections and benefits afforded to other communities by the implementation of environmental and other regulations, such as those enacted to control polluting activities.
-See CPUC Environmental and Social Justice (ESJ) Action Plan web page.
+See the CPUC Environmental and Social Justice (ESJ) Action Plan web page for more information.

 CPUC Clean Energy Initiatives for Disadvantaged Communities or Low-Income Customers

 - Solar In Disadvantaged Communities

 - Green Tariff Shared Renewables (100 MW are reserved for small solar projects to be built in disadvantaged communities)

 - Green Tariff for Disadvantaged Communities (offers low-income households discounted participation in renewable power)

 - San Joaquin Valley Affordable Energy Proceeding (seeking alternatives to propane and wood fuel)

 Other CPUC Programs and Actions Affecting Disadvantaged Communities